Do you ever wonder what goes into producing HRMI’s data on civil and political rights?

 We will have a big announcement to make shortly about a major expansion we are planning for the 2020 survey.
 Watch this space!

-We couldn’t do this without: our marvellous HRMI Ambassadors
+We couldn’t do this without: our marvelous HRMI Ambassadors

 Directing the survey is a big job and we couldn’t have done it without our HRMI Ambassadors.